Loganz97/optimalpH_colab/README.md

 ![OptimalpHColab_Colab](https://github.com/user-attachments/assets/fabef7a7-30ab-4245-b355-c235214b0f0b)

-# OptimalpH-Colab: Predict Optimal pH for Enzyme Activity
+# OptimalpH-Colab: Predict Optimal pH for Hydrolase Activity

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1HE5B2Oy82zmgLyB4lhPOly-JPJKfT4A9?usp=sharing)

 ## Introduction

-OptimalpH is a tool designed to predict the optimal pH range for enzyme activity using machine learning models.
-This Google Colab notebook allows for batch processing of protein sequences to predict the pH range where enzymes exhibit maximum catalytic activity.
+OptimalpH is a tool designed to predict the optimal pH range for hydrolase activity using machine learning models.
+This Google Colab notebook allows for batch processing of protein sequences to predict the pH range where hydrolases exhibit maximum catalytic activity.

-The notebook utilizes ESM-2-650M protein language model embeddings developed by Meta AI Research and trains machine learning models including KNN, XGBoost, and K-mers.
+The model utilizes ESM-2-650M protein language model embeddings developed by Meta AI Research and trains machine learning models including KNN, XGBoost, and K-mers using embeddings labeled with optimal pH data and organismal optimal growth data.

 ### Author Information

-This notebook provides a user-friendly interface for predicting a collection of metrics that aid in the expression, purification, and screening of hydrolases created by **Logan Hessefort** ([LinkedIn](https://www.linkedin.com/in/logan-hessefort/)).
+This notebook is a user-friendly interface for predicting a collection of metrics that aid in the expression, purification, and screening of hydrolases created by **Logan Hessefort** ([LinkedIn](https://www.linkedin.com/in/logan-hessefort/)).

 This project was created as part of a **US Department of Energy SCGSR Award** ([details](https://science.osti.gov/wdts/scgsr)) at the National Renewable Energy Laboratory with additional support from the **US National Science Foundation** ([grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2132183&HistoricalAwards=false)).